egrosdou01/personal-blog/blog/2024-07-18-rke2-cilium/cilium-cluster-mesh-rke2.md

 ### Update mesh01/mesh02 Helm deployment

-To ensure the updated Helm values are applied, we will use the HELM cli to update the `rke2-cilium` deployment.
+To ensure the updated Helm values are applied, we will use the HELM CLI to update the `rke2-cilium` deployment.

 ```bash
 $ helm upgrade rke2-cilium rke2-charts/rke2-cilium --version 1.15.500 --namespace kube-system -f values_mesh01.yaml